astropy/specutils/docs/index.rst

    the "1D" refers to the spectral axis, *not* the flux.
 3. A set of fluxes  of shape ``n x m (x ...)``, and a set of spectral axes that are the same shape.
-This is distinguished from the above cases because there are as many spectral axes as their are spectra.
+This is distinguished from the above cases because there are as many spectral axes as there are spectra.
 In this sense it is a collection of spectra, so can be thought of as a collection of `~specutils.Spectrum1D` objects.
 But because it is often more performant to store the collection together as just one set of flux and spectral axis